wolfpup-software/hx-js/hx-response/README.md

 ## about

-`Hx-response` defines a barrier between hypermedia responses and their projection with DOM `events`.
+`Hx-response` defines a barrier between hypertext responses and their projection with DOM `events`.

-Hacker pups can tailor their own `hx-response` event callbacks to compose custom hypermedia requests.
+Hacker pups can tailor their own `hx-response` event callbacks to create custom document fragments.

 WOOOF!